-Our board of directors has two standing committees: an audit committee and a compensation committee.
+Upon the effective date of the registration statement of which this prospectus forms a part, our board of directors will have two standing committees: an audit committee and a compensation committee.
 Both our audit committee and our compensation committee will be composed solely of independent directors.